1094/marks_and_copy/README.md

 To edit the bookmarks you need to manually edit them in their respective file.
 It's located in `~/.config/marks.json`

-To do:
+## To do:
-[ ] Only works on Wayland, add xclip subprocess for X11 [ ] Clean up icon images
+[X] Only works on Wayland, add xclip subprocess for X11.
+[] Clean up icon images.
-[ ] Fix code so user set icons show up in results list.
+[] Fix code so user set icons show up in results list.